yohrannes/accesshub/README.md

 ## Requirements
 - [x] sshpass installed.
 - [x] allow permission to access from ssh password or private key on the others servers.
-- [x] when you will add a new server, be certified who no one are using the script at the same time.

 ## How to use
 ...